 Truly exceptional Halloween cocktails do a few things.
 First, they’re delicious enough to keep party guests coming back for refills all night long.
-(That’s a given.)
 Second, they’re festive enough to reference the holiday—without getting too on-the-nose.
 Third, they’re low-maintenance enough to liberate the host from their duties, for at least a little while.
-No one wants to spend the entirety of a party restocking the bar.
-It’s vital that party cocktails are adequately low-effort, so that hosts can spend more time sipping cocktails than they did whipping them up.

 The Recipe: Pumpkin Patch Punch

-The Hero Ingredient: Spiced pumpkin butter leaves this cocktail feeling (and tasting) next-level seasonal.
+The Hero Ingredient: Spiced pumpkin butter leaves this cocktail from Half Baked Harvest feeling (and tasting) next-level seasonal.